 2. The power of diversity – A story

 There is a point of view that says that when the customer (or proxy thereof) sees what the software does and expresses satisfaction, then we can say that the software is “performing correctly”.
-There is another view that says that we only say that software performs correctly when it meets the business need that it was created to address.
+There is another view that we only say that software performs correctly when it meets the business need that it was created to address.

 We had exactly such a case in our team.
-The system had the routine behavior that was all agreed on.
+The system had the routine behavior that all agreed upon.
 The debate started when it came to the exceptional behavior.
 The customer demanded that under the exception of “insufficient resources”, the system behave in a certain way.
-However there were many of us on the team that “knew” that once the system behaves in that way, the interaction between humans and the system will be such that the system will not be able to recover and the problem will be exacerbated.
-During the internal meetings where we debated this, there was one group that voiced the opinion that we must deliver what the customer wants.
+However there were many of us on the team that knew that once the system behaves in that way, the interaction between humans and the system will be such that the system will not be able to recover and the problem will be exacerbated.
+During the internal meetings where we debated this, one group voiced the opinion that we must deliver what the customer wants.
 That is what our mandate is, and that is what we must do.
 We are not smarter than the customer, and once we made our opinions clear, it was up to the customer to decide what they wanted.
 There was another strong voice that said that our responsibility is to deliver what the customer really needs, and not what the customer thinks they need.

-Fortunately for us, we had on our team people from different backgrounds so that as a team we were able to truly present and understand both sides of the argument.
+Fortunately for us, we had on our team people from different backgrounds, so that as a team we were able to truly present and understand both sides of the argument.
 There was one team member that came from a very open minded and “relativistic” background.
 He was able to give voice to the opinion that says that every person really knows what is best for them.
 We can argue and educate others, but ultimately it is paternalistic and condescending to think that we know better than someone else what is good for them.
 He made the strong argument that once we have made it clear to the customer what we think should be done, we have done our job.
 If we have not convinced the customer, we must deliver what the customer wants.

 There were other team members that came from very traditional and conservative cultures, and had a strong belief that there are rights and wrongs, that have been distilled by years of tradition, and that there are certain things that are plain wrong even if the individuals themselves think that they are right.